Skip to content

 Safari WebDriver

-Download Edge WebDriver
+Download the Edge WebDriver

 The Microsoft Edge WebDriver has multiple versions with respect to the browser version and also has different channels like Stable, Beta, Dev, and Canary.